patrickbrown-io/cspb2270-final-project/readme.md

 ### Tic Tac Toe

 This will kick off a game of tic tac toe versus the computer, using a specialized matrix with member variables to store game state.
 Play a classic game of tic tac toe against a computer till your heart is content.
-The game will keep score and the computer will try its hardest to defeat you.
+The game will keep score and the computer will try its hardest to defeat you!
+Good luck

 ### Create Demo Matrices